 Though simple, the fact that the message text is free and open enables different kinds of uses.
 Beside a simple inquiry, providers can type in or copy and paste however much detail they want to their proposal.
 Important info like proposed price, timeline, or additional questions can all be typed in and presented how the provider wants.
 Since they cannot attach digital files directly to the message, they can copy and paste links to digital documents stored on the cloud to bring in additional information through PDFs or images.

-Customers can view all messages from providers in their Inbox.
-They can use the same messaging system to respond to the provider.
+Customers can view all offers submitted by providers in their Inbox.
+They can use the same messaging system to respond to the provider and react to those offers.
 Both the customer and provider can send as many messages as they need as part of their transaction.

 You can always test how things work in your Test environment.
 Learn how to test a transaction and your marketplace with test users and listings.